axa-ch-webhub-cloud/pattern-library/src/components/20-molecules/file-upload/README.md

 ### inputFileText

-The attribute `inputFileText` specifies the text witch appears next to the icon in the [axa-input-file](https://github.com/axa-ch-webhub-cloud/pattern-library/blob/develop/src/components/10-atoms/input-file/README.md).
+The attribute `inputFileText` specifies the text which appears next to the icon in the [axa-input-file](https://github.com/axa-ch-webhub-cloud/pattern-library/blob/develop/src/components/10-atoms/input-file/README.md).

 ### maxSizeOfSingleFileKB

 The attribute `maxSizeOfSingleFileKB` specifies the maximum size a single compressed file can have.
-A file which is too big gets displayed as a wrong file.
+A file which is too big is visually flagged as a wrong file.

 ### maxSizeOfAllFilesKB

 The attribute `maxSizeOfAllFilesKB` specifies the maximal size all compressed files together can have.
-Every file that is over the limit gets displayed as a wrong file.
+Every file that is over the limit is visually flagged as a wrong file.

 ### maxNumberOfFiles

 The attribute `maxNumberOfFiles` specifies the maximum number of files.
-Every File that is over the limit will not be displayed.
+Every file that is over the limit will **not** be displayed.

 ### icon

 The attribute `icon` specifies the icon in the [axa-input-file](https://github.com/axa-ch-webhub-cloud/pattern-library/blob/develop/src/components/10-atoms/input-file/README.md).
-Default is "cloud-upload".
+The default is the "cloud-upload" icon.

 ### fileTooBigStatusText

-The attribute `fileTooBigStatusText` specifies the error text under a file, which is bigger than allowed.
-Recommended is, to show in the message, what the `maxSizeOfSingleFileKB` is.
+The attribute `fileTooBigStatusText` specifies the error text under a file which exceeds the maximum size specified.
+It is recommended to mention the `maxSizeOfSingleFileKB` value in the error text.

 ### tooManyFilesStatusText

 The attribute `tooManyFilesStatusText` specifies the global error text, when the maximum number of files is exceeded.
-Recommended is, to show in the message what the `maxNumberOfFiles` is.
+It is recommended to mention the `maxNumberOfFiles` value in the global error text.

 ### filesTooBigStatusText

-The attribute `filesTooBigStatusText` specifies the global error text, when all files together exceed the maximum file size.
+The attribute `filesTooBigStatusText` specifies the global error text, when the sum of all file sizes exceeds the `maxSizeOfAllFilesKB` value.
-Recommended is, to show in the message, what the `maxSizeOfAllFilesKB` is.
+It is recommended to mention the `maxSizeOfAllFilesKB` value in the global error text.

 ### deleteStatusText

-The attribute `deleteStatusText` specifies the text that appears, when hovering over a file.
+The attribute `deleteStatusText` specifies the text that appears when hovering over a file.

 ### addStatusText